 SFGI Direct Savings Account Overview

-SFGI Direct’s Savings Account has several nice features such as no monthly fees and no maximum dollar limit on external transfers.
-Below is a copy of my SFGI Direct Savings Account overview from September.
+The SFGI Direct Savings Account has some nice features, such as no monthly fees and no maximum dollar limit on external transfers.
+The transactional requirements and limitations haven’t changed much since I began writing about the Savings Account.
+The following is from my September blog post.

 - No monthly fees or minimum balance requirements (opening deposit ranges from a minimum of $500 to a maximum of $25k).